Demon-King169/GambleBot/README.md

 Windows or Mac systems might need slightly different setup steps and a different startup and stop script.
 This bot runs on Java 11, so you need to install the Java 11 JDK for your system.

+### Windows

+There are batch (`.bat`) start and stop scripts available for Windows (tested only on Windows 10 Pro Version 21H1 Build 19043.1110), **however**, currently the process can not be stopped gracefully.
+That means there is a possibility of data loss as no shutdown hooks get executed.
+As of now I strongly recommend to **not** use Windows to host this bot with the given batch scripts.

 ### Tokens & APIs

 #### Discord bot token